firefly-zero/docs.fireflyzero.com/content/user/installation.md

 1. [Download the latest release](https://github.com/firefly-zero/firefly-cli/releases/latest).
 You need the one ending with `-x86_64-apple-darwin.tar.gz`.
 1. Extract files from the archive.
 1. Right click on `firefly_cli` and press `Open`.
 This will make the binary trusted.
-1. Open the temrinal and use the `cd` command to go to the directory containing `firefly_cli`.
+1. Open the terminal and use the `cd` command to go to the directory containing `firefly_cli`.
 1. Verify intallation:

     ```bash